-I’m no art expert and you won’t often find me in an art gallery, however Glasgow’s art scene is incredible.
-My idea of the perfect day in Glasgow [weather pending] would consist of walking the Glasgow Mural Trail and popping into funky bars and restaurants along the way.
+I’m no art expert and you won’t often find me in an art gallery, however, Glasgow’s art scene is incredible.
+My idea of the perfect day in Glasgow [weather pending] would consist of walking the Glasgow Mural Trail and popping into funky pubs and bars along the way.

 There are many other impressive murals throughout the city that aren’t on the official trail, and you’ll see murals in many pubs and beer gardens [particularly in the West End].

 4. Abundant Restaurants & Bars